It was a great day for your business – Costco agreed to carry your product, both in stores and online. Awesome!

 In the nightmare scenario, your 3PL provider is focused on filling its existing warehouse space.
 It is very happy that you occupy – and pay for – your current space but may not be able to accommodate fast expansion, especially if your growth is driving two- or three-times as much space – this fall!

-In contrast, agile 3PLs can counter this nightmare with a dream solution that quickly identifies and upfits new space.
+In contrast, outsourcing logistics operations to an agile 3PL can counter this nightmare with a dream solution that quickly identifies and upfits new space.
 To do this effectively, it helps to have a very strong knowledge and presence in the local real estate market and close relationships with industrial real estate firms.
 A 3PL can leverage these advantages to build out and occupy a new location within a couple of months.
 Smaller 3PLs may not have the wherewithal to make this happen and the largest 3PLs would be wrapped up in red tape for the better part of 6 months before getting the green light.

 Is your 3PL willing to support your growth?